LadySageX86/SCGSM-RE/README.md

 `pub fn SCGSM::init() -> SCGSM` - Function that creates a new `SCGSM` variable with an empty vector.

 `pub fn SCGSM::add_flag(&mut self, k: &str, v: &str)` - This function creates a new `Flag` object `f` and then calls `self.flags.push(f)`.

+`pub fn SCGSM::cast_value<T>(&mut self, i: usize) -> T` - This function allows you to easily parse flag values to different types for saving in variables.
+The `i` parameter is the index of the `Flag` object in the `flags` vector, which is indexed in the order that flags are written in the *.scgs* script, starting from 0.

 `pub fn SCGSM::load_flags(&mut self, sf: &str)` - This function reads the output of file *sf* line by line and uses a string splitting algorithm to create new flags for each line and add them to the `flags` vector.